Ressurection

 Ressurection as remodeling

 Resurrection is a handy way to alter or redefine a superbeing's powers.
 Superpowers result from a complex interaction between a life force, a physical body, and (perhaps) external forces.
 Death, even as a temporary state, alters the equation.
 Players and Judges should agree on the overall effect the resurrection will have on a superbeing's powers.
-Examples include:
+Examples include:- Retain the same powers but generate new ranks for them